Measuring Eccentricity and Addressing Waveform Systematics in GW231123: Addressing waveform systematics

 \textit{Operating beyond spin calibration limits}: We now assess the impact of analyzing GW231123 in a regime that lies outside the calibration limits of current waveform models.
 To test this, we generate a synthetic signal using TEOB-P and analyze it with TEOB-P, NRSur, and SEOB.
 The injection is constructed from the maximum-likelihood point from the TEOB reanalysis, with the eccentricity parameters set to zero.
 This point has a primary spin component magnitude above $0.8$.
 The purpose of this test is to determine whether the models remain mutually consistent when evaluated at these parameters: if they do, their posteriors should agree.
 We first align the spin vectors with the orbital angular momentum and adjust the luminosity distance to keep the network SNR at $\sim21.8$.
 This allows us to test whether exceeding the calibrated spin limit, while staying within the aligned-spin modeling regime, introduces noticeable discrepancies in the recovered parameters.
 We find that all three waveform models yield broadly consistent posteriors.
 The only significant difference appears in the NRSur posterior for chirp mass, which shows a modest deviation from the TEOB-P and SEOB results, though with substantial overlap.
 Overall, these results suggest that simply stepping outside the calibrated spin range is unlikely to be the primary driver of the discrepancies seen in the GW231123 analysis.

 To investigate whether strong spin precession—combined with primary spin magnitude outside the calibrated range—contributes to the observed discrepancies, we perform a second injection–recovery test.
 This time, we inject the maximum-likelihood point from the TEOB reanalysis without modifying the spin orientations, thereby retaining the original level of spin precession, and reanalyze the resulting synthetic signal with TEOB-P, NRSur, and SEOB.
 At these parameters, the system is exhibiting strong spin precession, with $\chi_\text{p} = 0.77$.
 As shown in Fig.~\ref{fig:fake_injections}, waveform systematics become substantially more pronounced.
 Comparing Fig.~\ref{fig:model_comparison} with Fig.~\ref{fig:fake_injections}, we find that the extent and pattern of the resulting biases resemble those seen in the real-data analysis of GW231123 for most of the parameters, a correspondence further supported by normalized bias values in Table~\ref{tab:normalized_bias}, which exceed one for multiple parameters.
 Both NRSur and SEOB favor a lower $m_1$ than TEOB, while all three models yield consistent posteriors for $m_2$.
 As in the real-data analysis, NRSur prefers mass ratios closer to unity and a lower $M_\text{total}$, and both NRSur and SEOB infer higher values of $\chi_2$ despite the true value being $\sim 0.4$.
-However, the bias pattern does not translate cleanly into the Cartesian spin components.
+However, the bias behavior observed in the real-data analysis for the Cartesian spin components is not reproduced in the injection study.
 Taken together, these similarities do not, on their own, prove that strong spin precession is solely responsible for the discrepancies, but they strongly suggest that spin precession in this region of parameter space plays a significant role in the systematic differences observed across waveform models.